The Score (2001 film): Plot

-After being nearly caught during a burglary, master safe-cracker Nick Wells considers retiring to live with his girlfriend Diane and run his Montréal jazz club as a legitimate businessman.
+After being nearly caught during a burglary, master safe-cracker Nick Wells considers retiring to live with his girlfriend Diane and run his Montreal jazz club as a legitimate businessman.
 He declines another job from his fence Max, and is approached by the job's mastermind Jack Teller, an ambitious fellow thief.
 Nick sends his associate Burt to intimidate Jack to leave town, but Jack gains the upper hand and arrives at Nick's home to change his mind.
 Nick agrees to join the heist in exchange for total control of the operation, and negotiates a $6 million cut from Max.

-Their target is a royal sceptre smuggled into Canada but discovered by customs, now stored in the ultra-secure basement of the Montréal Customs House.
+Their target is a royal sceptre smuggled into Canada but discovered by customs, now stored in the ultra-secure basement of the Montreal Customs House.
 Jack has infiltrated the Customs House by posing as a hired mentally challenged janitor, and Nick finds access to the basement through the sewers beneath.
 Diane, disappointed that Nick has taken on this final score, reconsiders their future together.

 Nick recruits Steven, a hacker associate, who breaks into the Customs House's security company's system to obtain bypass codes, but is caught by a systems administrator who demands $50,000 for the information.
 The administrator arranges to meet in a public park, bringing his cousin for protection, but tensions arise when the cousin and Jack each reveal that they have brought a gun, to Nick's displeasure, but the exchange is made.

 After seeing a pressurized beer keg burst open in the street, Nick concocts a plan to defeat the Customs House's impregnable safe.
 He frustrates Jack by urging patience and refusing to let him be part of the handoff with Max, despite Jack's insistence.
 Advised by Burt that the job may be too risky, Nick confronts Max, who confesses that he is deeply in debt to a mob boss but is secretly selling the sceptre for $30 million.
 Max implores him to finish the job, and Nick reluctantly agrees.